Jerry Maguire: Box office

-Jerry Maguire debuted at number one.
-It earned $17,084,296 its opening weekend, and eventually grossed $153,952,592 in North American box office and approximately $119.6 million internationally for a $273,552,592 worldwide total, on a budget of $50 million.
+Jerry Maguire debuted at number one above Mars Attacks! and 101 Dalmatians, earning $17,084,296 during its opening weekend.
+The film would earn the second-highest December opening weekend at the time of its release, behind Star Trek VI: The Undiscovered Country.
+While it was overtaken by Beavis and Butt-Head Do America in its second weekend, it still collected $13.1 million, outgrossing newcomers Scream and One Fine Day in the process.
+It eventually grossed $153,952,592 in North American box office and approximately $119.6 million internationally for a $273,552,592 worldwide total, on a budget of $50 million.

-It is the ninth top-grossing film of 1996 and the fourth highest-grossing romantic drama film of all time.
+It was the ninth top-grossing film of 1996 and the fourth highest-grossing romantic drama film of all time.

 Critical response

-On Rotten Tomatoes, Jerry Maguire has an approval rating of 84% based on reviews from 84 critics, with an average score of 7.80/10.
+On Rotten Tomatoes, Jerry Maguire has an approval rating of 85% based on reviews from 91 critics, with an average score of 7.8/10.
 Its consensus states: "Anchored by dazzling performances from Tom Cruise, Cuba Gooding Jr., and Renée Zellweger, as well as Cameron Crowe's tender direction, Jerry Maguire meshes romance and sports with panache."
-On Metacritic, the film has a weighted average score of 77 out of 100 based on reviews from 28 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 77 out of 100 based on reviews from 28 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Cuba Gooding Jr. won an Academy Award for Best Supporting Actor for his portrayal of Rod Tidwell, the Arizona Cardinals football player who sticks with Maguire.
 Cruise was also nominated for Best Actor in a Leading Role and the movie marked Renée Zellweger's breakout role.
-The film itself was nominated for Best Picture, and crew members on the film were nominated for Best Original Screenplay and Best Film Editing awards.
+The film was nominated for Best Picture, and crew members on the film were nominated for Best Original Screenplay and Best Film Editing awards.

 Roger Ebert of the Chicago Sun-Times gave the film three out of four stars, writing that there "are so many subplots that Jerry Maguire seems too full" and also commented that the film "starts out looking cynical and quickly becomes a heartwarmer."
 Todd McCarthy of Variety wrote "An exceptionally tasty contempo comedic romance, Jerry Maguire runs an unusual pattern on its way to scoring an unexpected number of emotional, social and entertaining points.
 Smartly written and boasting a sensational cast, Cameron Crowe's shrewdly observed third feature also gives Tom Cruise one of his very best roles..."

 Former Green Bay Packers vice president Andrew Brandt said that the film "accurately portrayed the cutthroat nature of the agent business, especially the lengths to which agents will go to retain or pilfer clients.
 It also captured the financial, emotional and psychological investment that goes far beyond negotiating contracts."